Deaf & Learning Disabilities

 Students with Learning Disabilities

-Other than accommodations, students with learning disabilities can also take advantage of various tools to help with reading, writing and math.
-However, a lot of assistive technology tools offer auditory/speaking access, which is not accessible for deaf and hard of hearing individuals with learning disabilities.
-Hence, I took the liberty to explore the tools that may be effective for them.
+In addition to accommodations, students with learning disabilities can benefit from a variety of tools to assist them with reading, writing, and math.
+Many assistive technology tools, however, provide auditory/speaking access, which deaf and hard of hearing people with learning disabilities do not.
+As a result, I researched tools that might be useful to them.

-I have categorized of my findings into the specific learning disabilities and listed the tools that are suitable for these certain processing issues.
-It is recommended that we explore the tool options that provide learning interventions in order to assist struggling students and direct them on the pathway to academic success.
+I classified my findings into specific learning disabilities and listed the tools that could help with these processing issues.
+We should explore tools that provide learning interventions to assist students struggling with processing issues and lead them to academic success.

 Dyslexia & Visual Processing Disorder